tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Sep 10 2007

-Mirtha Okuneva (a 48-year-old White poor blue-collar laborer) entered a church, ready to deliver a speech to religious people.
+Mirtha Okuneva (a 48-year-old white poor blue-collar laborer) entered a church, ready to deliver a speech to religious people.
 She saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Mirtha Okuneva had never preached her views to theists before, and freaked out.
 Mirtha Okuneva uttered a quick prayer to Alice to calm her nerves.
 As Mirtha Okuneva entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Mirtha Okuneva used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Mirtha Okuneva argued that Alice was a personal, physical being that humans can relate to and communicate with.